 Keywords: hyperparameter, optimal transport, trajectory inference, manifold learning, interpolation

-Abstract: Neural networks (NNs) often have critical behavioural trade-offs that are set at design time with hyperparameters—such as reward weighting in reinforcement learning or quantile targets in regression.
+Abstract: Neural networks (NNs) often have critical behavioural trade-offs that are set at design time with hyperparameters—such as reward weights in reinforcement learning or quantile targets in regression.

-Post-deployment, however, user preferences can evolve, making initially optimal settings undesirable, necessitating expensive retraining.
+Post-deployment, however, user preferences can evolve, making initial settings undesirable, necessitating potentially expensive retraining.

-To circumvent this, we introduce the task of Hyperparameter Trajectory Inference (HTI), to learn, from observed data, how a NN's conditional output distribution changes as a function of its hyperparameters, such that a surrogate model can approximate the NN at unobserved hyperparameter settings.
+To circumvent this, we introduce the task of Hyperparameter Trajectory Inference (HTI): to learn, from observed data, how a NN's conditional output distribution changes with its hyperparameters, and construct a surrogate model that approximates the NN at unobserved hyperparameter settings.

-HTI requires extending existing trajectory inference approaches to incorporate conditions, posing key challenges to ensure meaningful inferred conditional probability paths.
+HTI requires extending existing trajectory inference approaches to incorporate conditions, exacerbating the challenge of ensuring inferred paths are feasible.

-We propose an approach grounded in conditional Lagrangian optimal transport theory, jointly learning the Lagrangian function governing hyperparameter-induced dynamics along with the associated optimal transport maps and geodesics, which form the surrogate model.
+We propose an approach based on conditional Lagrangian optimal transport, jointly learning the Lagrangian function governing hyperparameter-induced dynamics along with the associated optimal transport maps and geodesics between observed marginals, which form the surrogate model.

 We incorporate inductive biases based on the manifold hypothesis and least-action principles into the learned Lagrangian, improving surrogate model feasibility.

-We empirically demonstrate that our approach reconstructs NN behaviour across hyperparameter spectrums better than other alternatives, enabling effective inference-time adaptation of NNs.
+We empirically demonstrate that our approach reconstructs NN outputs across various hyperparameter spectra better than other alternatives.

 Primary Area: other topics in machine learning (i.e., none of the above)